JohanWWW/PointLess/readme.md

 ### Error Handling
 ZeroPoint support try-catch and throw statements as many other languages do.
-However, the catch part of the statement is a type of consumer function that accepts anything as an argument whether it is a string, integer, object etc. and is invoked whenever a throw statement is reached.
+The catch part of the statement is a type of consumer function that accepts anything as an argument whether it is a string, integer, object etc. and is invoked whenever a throw statement is reached.
 ```
-operationThatMightFail = (x, y) => {
+divide = (x, y) => {
     if (y == 0) {
         throw "Cannot divide by zero!";
     }